Dyrham Park: History

 The Manor of Dyrham has been recorded since the Domesday Book of 1086, when there were 34 households.
 The first lord of the manor to be resident may have been William Denys, who was an Esquire of the Body to Henry VIII and later High Sheriff of Gloucestershire.
 He was granted the licence to empark 500 acre of Dyrham in 1511, although not all of this area was enclosed.
-This meant that he could enclose the land with a wall or hedgebank and maintain a captive herd of deer within the park, over which he had exclusive hunting rights; the name "Dyrham" derives from the Anglo-Saxon word dirham, an enclosure for deer.
+This meant that he could enclose the land with a wall or hedge bank and maintain a captive herd of deer within the park, over which he had exclusive hunting rights; the name "Dyrham" is derived from the Anglo-Saxon word dirham, an enclosure for deer.
 The estate was sold to the Wynter family in 1571 and Sir George Wynter was allowed to empark further land in 1620.

-In 1689 the estate was acquired through marriage by William Blathwayt, who was Secretary at War to William III.
+In 1689, the estate was acquired through marriage by William Blathwayt, who was Secretary at War to William III.
 He retained the existing Tudor building and expanded it in stages.
-The west front of 1692 was commissioned from the Huguenot architect, Samuel Hauduroy, and includes an Italianate double staircase leading from the terrace to the grounds.
-In 1698 a stable block with space for 26 horses, and servants' quarters above, around a courtyard was added.
+The west front of 1692 was commissioned from Huguenot architect Samuel Hauduroy, and includes an Italianate double staircase leading from the terrace to the grounds.
+In 1698, a stable block was added with space for 26 horses and servants' quarters above around a courtyard.
 The east front of 1704 was designed by William Talman, architect of Chatsworth.
 The construction of the east wing included demolition of the remains of the original Tudor house and the addition of a statue of an eagle on the roof.

-Owing to Blathwayt's royal connections, and his influential uncle, Thomas Povey, a member of the Royal African Company who held under Oliver Cromwell a high post in the Office of Plantations, Dyrham became a showcase of Dutch decorative arts.
-The collection includes delftware, paintings and furniture.
+Dyrham next became a showcase of Dutch decorative arts.
+The collection includes delftware, paintings, and furniture.
 Eighteenth-century additions include furniture by Gillow and Linnell.
 The interiors have remained little altered since decorated by Blathwayt.
 The gardens were designed by George London in the late 17th and early 18th centuries.

-The Blathwayt family owned the house until 1956, when the government acquired it, but during the Second World War it was used for child evacuees while rented by Anne, Baroness Islington, the widow of The 1st Baron Islington (1866-1936), a former Governor of New Zealand; Lady Islington redecorated many of the rooms.
+The Blathwayt family owned the house until 1956, when the government acquired it.
+During the Second World War it was used for child evacuees while rented by Anne, Baroness Islington, the widow of John Dickson-Poynder, 1st Baron Islington (1866-1936), a former Governor of New Zealand.
+Lady Islington redecorated many of the rooms.
 The National Trust acquired it in 1961.
-In 2015 major renovation work, costing £3.8 million, included replacing the roof.
+In 2015, major renovation work included replacing the roof.
 Part of the cost was met from a Heritage Lottery Fund grant of £85,000.
 While the repairs were in progress, visitors could view the house from a rooftop walkway.
+In 2020, the National Trust published a report which examined the connections of its properties to the British Empire.
+The report's authors noted that Dyrham Park was owned by several individuals who were involved in administering colonies, including Blathwayt, who was a prominent official in the Southern Department.